8osco/academic_performance_analysis/README.md

 [Placeholders!! - check yellow cells in 'capstone checklist']

-[Placeholders!! - check comments for %pip in 2]
+[Placeholders!! - check comments for %pip in 2 and 3]

 [Placeholders!! - submission questionnaire]